 Articles on this site contain affiliate links, meaning we may be compensated if you purchase a product or service after clicking them.
 Read our full disclosure policy here.

-We currently don’t own a device that would allow for data tethering via a cell phone so we needed another way to stay connected.
-To the interwebs for a solution!
+We currently don’t own a device that would allow for data tethering via a cell phone, otherwise we’d have just picked up a Japan SIM card when we arrived.
+We needed another way to stay connected, so headed to the interwebs for a solution!

 A package was waiting at the Narita terminal 1, 4th floor post office.
 A quick flash of the passport and we had the URoad-SS10 in our hands.
-Rentafone provided the MiFi device, a charger, easy to follow instructions, a padded travel case, some plastic bags to help protect the device and a return envelope with the address and postal paid.
+Rentafone provided the MiFi device, a charger, easy to follow instructions, a padded travel case, some plastic bags to help protect the device, and a return post-paid envelope.

-The URoad-SS10 has been performing well for us.
-We have been using an iPad and MacBook Air and speeds are what we would expect from broadband.
-Regular surfing with a background audio stream and some HD video streaming have been no problem while we hang around our apartments in Tokyo and Kyoto.
+The URoad-SS10 performed well for us.
+We used an iPad and MacBook Air, and speeds were what we’d expect from broadband.
+Regular surfing with a background audio stream and some HD video streaming have been no problem in our apartments in Tokyo and Kyoto.

-For some quick fact checking and location assistance while out in the cities, it worked well with the iPad and is very portable at 86 grams.
-It claims a 9 hour continuous usage battery life with 250 hours in sleep mode (for a faster ‘on’ cycle).
-There are no worries about nursing usage to preserve battery life.
+For some quick fact checking and location assistance while out in the cities, the Rentafone hotspot worked well with the iPad.
+It’s very portable at 86 grams, and claims a 9-hour continuous usage battery life.
+There’s no real need to worry about nursing usage to preserve battery life.

-If you are looking for more than occasional internet access while in Japan and your home provider will bankrupt you with international roaming charges, I would recommend checking out Rentafone Japan for your next trip.
+If you are looking for more than occasional internet access while in Japan and your home provider will bankrupt you with international roaming charges, I’d recommend checking out Rentafone Japan for your next trip.

-There are a couple of different options; we chose the faster, and slightly more expensive version.
-A flat rate of 6900 Yen is charged for up to one week of usage and then a daily fee of 300 Yen is levied.
+There are a couple of different options; we chose the faster and slightly more expensive version.
+A flat rate of 6900 Yen is charged for up to one week of usage, then a daily fee of 300 Yen after that.
 We were in Japan for 27 days for a total of 12900 Yen; roughly $168 CAD.

-Averaged out to about $6.25/day we thought it to be cheap considering how much we use the internet to plan and execute our travels (and to fuel our social media addiction!).
+Averaged out to about $6.25/day, we thought the price was reasonable considering how much we use the internet to plan and execute our travels (and to fuel our social media addiction!).
 Prices vary according to device and whether you also rent a phone.